This story was updated on Oct. 25, 2023. An earlier version was first published on Oct. 4, 2021.

 The endowment must be invested to provide a steady stream of income to the University to support current operating costs and high-priority strategic initiatives, while also preserving value for future priorities.
 This mission requires an expected long-term investment return that exceeds the sum of the University’s annual rate of spending and inflation.

-The average annual return on the endowment for the past 10 years is 10.6% and 11.2% for the past 20 years, which places Princeton among the top percentile of 433 institutions listed by the Wilshire Trust Universe Comparison Service.
+The average annual return on the endowment for the past 10 years is 10.8% and is 10.5% for the past 20 years, which places Princeton among the top percentile of more than 400 institutions listed by the Wilshire Trust Universe Comparison Service.

 “Our true measure of success is the long-term.
 We are focused on our performance over 10 or 20 years, not one year,” Golden said.